 American Gut co-founder, Rob Knight, is the principal investigator at the Knight Lab and is a professor in the Department of Pediatrics, with an additional appointment in the Department of Computer Science and Engineering, at the University of California San Diego.
 A New Zealand native, Rob obtained his PhD from Princeton University analyzing the evolution of the genetic code.
 Rob is also a self-taught computer programmer, and he and students and post-docs in his laboratory are responsible for developing microbiome data analysis tools and pipelines, such as UniFrac, Qiime, and Qiita, which are used by microbiome researchers the world-over.
 Rob was chosen as one of 50 Howard Hughes Medical Institute Early Career Scientists in 2009, is a Senior Editor is the ISME Journal, is a member of the Steering Committee of the Earth Microbiome Project, and is the CSO and co-founder of Biota TechnologyTM, a microbial DNA sequencing company targeting the energy market.
-Rob will also lead a new research-focused Center for Microbiome Innovation, which will be part of the new UCSD campus-wide Microbiome and Microbial Sciences Initiative, announced in October 2015.
+Rob will also lead a new research-focused Center for Microbiome Innovation (also known as CMI), which is part of the new UCSD campus-wide Microbiome and Microbial Sciences Initiative, announced in October 2015.

 American Gut Abroad